gaochen315/panoramicRPCA/README.md

     foreground-background RGB video reconstruction
 - `correctLighting.m`: Attempts to correct non-uniform lighting effects in a panoramic image
-- `formatForDisplay.m`: Formats a decomposition for display by approratiely scaling and clamping the components to [0, 1]
+- `formatForDisplay.m`: Formats a decomposition for display by appropriately scaling and clamping the components to [0, 1]
 - `OptShrink.m`: Implementation of the data-driven OptShrink low-rank matrix estimator